 The executor of an estate has a duty to uphold the deceased’s will and defend the estate.
-Accordingly, when there is a challenge to a will, the responsibility for defending the contested will falls the executor of the will.
+Accordingly, when there is a challenge to a will, the executor of the will is responsible for defending the contested will.

 What is an Executor?